Charl86/bbit-learning-labs/Tech-Lab-Queens-Edition/PortfolioManager/2-Events and Hooks/README.md

 5. Define an `async` function called `updateSelectedShare` that, given a share symbol and share name as parameters, does the following:
     * If the share symbol is not defined or null, do not continue function execution
     * Else, make a `fetch` call to the API endpoint `http://localhost/wp-json/techlabs/v1/get_share_price/${shareSymbol}`, where `shareSymbol` is the parameter name for the share symbol.
 Unpack the response using the `.json()` method
-    * The result of using the `json()` method will be an object with a key-value pair of `sharePrice`
+    * The result of using the `json()` method will be the share price for the given share
-    * Extract this key-value pair, and call the `setSelectedShare` auxiliary function.
+    * Save this value into a variable and call the `setSelectedShare` auxiliary function.
 The argument you should pass to this function is a JavaScript object of the following structure:
         ```
             {
                 "symbol": <share symbol>,